syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChipGroup with InputView](images/customization_images/chipgroup_inputview_image.png)

-N> The InputView is visible only in Input type.
-Default value of InputView is [`null`].
+N> The InputView is visible only in the Input type.
+The default value of InputView is [`null`].

 ## SelectedChipBackgroundColor

-The `SelectedChipBackgroundColor` (https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~SelectedChipBackgroundColor.html) property is used to customize the background color of the selected chip.
+The [`SelectedChipBackgroundColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~SelectedChipBackgroundColor.html) property customizes the background color of the selected chip.

 {% tabs %}